Human rights in Nigeria: History since independence

-In the period between Nigeria's independence in 1960 and return to democracy in 1999, the country had two Heads of State, one appointed, one military successor and 7 coups d'état; i.e government takeovers by military leaders.
-Most of the coups were motivated by the corruption or incapacity of the incumbent leader.
+In the period between Nigeria's independence in 1960 and return to democracy in 1999, the country had two Heads of State, one appointed, one military successor and 7 coups d'état; i.e. government takeovers by military leaders.
+Architects of most of the coups sought to justify usurpation of power by alleging corruption or incapacity of the incumbent leader.
 In 1979, Nigeria adopted a presidential system to institute a legal process of choosing a leader by enacting a new constitution.
 This constitution was also intended to guarantee fundamental human rights, but has largely been ineffective.

 The regime of General Ibrahim Babangida, among others, was noted for egregious human rights abuses.

 Although Nigeria has been active in signing and ratifying international human rights treaties over the years, it has seen challenges when trying to implement these treaties domestically.
 Nigeria operates under a dualist system and cannot apply international treaties unless they are ratified by the legislative houses in Nigeria.
 Furthermore, although the Nigerian constitution protects civil and political rights, international treaties like the African Charter are intended to expand protection to cultural, socio-economic, and group rights.
 However, because the Nigerian constitution is the supreme law, the Supreme Court of Nigeria often resolves conflicts in favour of the constitution, thereby restricting the potential expansion of human rights.

-Freedom of expression and the Press
+Freedom of expression and the press

 In 1985, after General Ibrahim Babangida took over the government, he repealed Decree No. 4 of 1984, a law that made it criminal behaviour to publish any material that was considered embarrassing or against the interests of the government.
 This led to renewed hope for freedom of expression both by the people and the media.
 Within the Babangida regime, political tolerance occurred for some time.
 However, this brief foray into expanding human rights broke down when the regime began jailing its critics and firing employees who did not promote the regime's views and ideas.
 The Babangida regime ended up closing down more newspapers and banning more popular organizations than any other in Nigeria's post-colonial history.

 The paparazzi in Nigeria was often subject to scare tactics and intimidation.
 Journalists were subjected to "chats" with the State Security Service that involved threats and possible imprisonment.
 There were continually newspaper shutdowns.
 In 1990, The Republic, Newbreed, Lagos Daily News, The Punch, and various other newspapers were shut down at different points by the federal government.

 In 1999, freedom of expression became protected by the new Nigerian Constitution.
 However, defamation laws were also passed, and some have speculated that the defamation laws can be abused to limit freedom of speech.

 Critics maintain that though measures of freedom of the press have improved, there is still room for improvement.
 Nigeria was described as "partly free" in the Freedom of the Press 2011 report published by the Freedom House (see yearly rankings in Freedom House ratings in Nigeria section).